clingen-data-model/clingen-interpretation/source/tech/entity_definitions/core/domain_entity.md

 In other cases, a concept or entity may not be derived from a naming system.
 Examples include Individuals and Families.
 These are entities that will have a user-given label, but often no externally referenceable identifier.

 DomainEntity is a superclass for all such entities, which combines identifiers and labels from a naming system (where available) with a user-applied label (where desired).

+For further discussion of DomainEntities and their use, see the [discussion]() section of the User Guide.